The Father’s Day weekend in Metro Vancouver includes festivals, live music events, and other family-friendly festivals and activities in mid-June.

 Sasquatch Days is a two-day community festival at Harrison Hot Springs.
 At the event there are war canoe races and a salmon BBQ.
 Live entertainment and craft activities are typically included as well.
 Admission to the event is free.

-The festival usually runs on the Saturday and Sunday of the Father’s Day Weekend.
-In 2025, however, it happens at the end of the month instead, on June 28th and 29th.
+The festival usually runs on the Saturday and Sunday of the Father’s Day weekend.
+In 2025, however, it happened at the end of the month instead, on June 28th and 29th.

 Click Sasquatch Days for more information.